Flow, my tears: Variants

 There have been many instrumental versions of this song, most entitled "Lachrimae" (or "Lachrymae", literally "tears").
-In this case the instrumental version was written first, as "Lachrimae pavane" in 1596, and lyrics were later added.
+In this case the instrumental version was written first, as "Lachrimae pavane", and lyrics were later added.
 It is believed that the text was written specifically for the music, and may have been written by Dowland himself.
 The English musicologist Peter Holman claims that the first pavan of "Lachrimae" (called "Lachrimae Antiquae", or the "Old Tears") is "perhaps the single most popular and widely distributed instrumental piece of the period".
 According to Holman, it exists in around 100 manuscripts and printings across Europe including England, Scotland, The Netherlands, France, Germany, Austria, Denmark, Sweden, and Italy, in different arrangements for ensemble and solo.

-The "Lachrimae" tend to be much more abstract than later music (such as Bach and Chopin) and there is no "definitive" version of the piece.
+There is no "definitive" version of the piece.
 Dowland and his contemporaries supposedly played their own versions in a semi-improvised fashion, like jazz musicians today.
 Holman argues that the popularity of "Lachrimae" came from its rich melodic and motivic nature.
 Other English composers in the period generally gave only one or two ideas per strain and padded them out with dull, diffusive contrapuntal writing.
 In contrast, Dowland's "Lachrimae" provide a variety of strikingly melodic ideas and furthermore they are tightly and tactfully interconnected.

 Instrumental versions by Dowland include "Lachrimae" for lute, "Galliard to Lachrimae" for lute and "Lachrimae antiquae" (1604) for consort.
 Dowland also published Lachrimae, or Seaven Teares (London, 1604), a collection of consort music which included a cycle of seven "Lachrimae" pavans based on the falling tear motif.
 Thomas Morley set the "Lachrimae Pauin" for the six instruments of a broken consort in his First Booke of Consort Lessons (London, 1599).

 Other composers have written pieces based on the work, including Jan Pieterszoon Sweelinck, Thomas Tomkins, and Tobias Hume's What Greater Griefe, while John Danyel's Eyes, look no more pays clear homage to the piece, as does John Bennet's "Weep, o mine eyes".
 In the 20th century, American composer and conductor Victoria Bond wrote Old New Borrowed Blues (Variations on Flow my Tears).
 Benjamin Britten quotes the incipit of "Flow, my tears" in his Lachrymae for viola, a set of variations on Dowland's ayre "If my complaints could passions move".
 In 2006, the British electronic music group Banco de Gaia produced a vocoded version called "Flow my Dreams, the Android Wept".